Sometimes all you want to do is read a fairy tale, and believe in the good of the world –

 It’s a type of writing that flows beautifully, without being overwhelming.
 It fits the tone, the mood, and it’s surprisingly easy to read.

-Only thing that I’d probably change would be the use of the passive voice; it could do with a little less.
+The only thing that I’d probably change would be the use of the passive voice; it could do with a little less.
 It dramatically slowed the pace down at some points of high tension.